Blasphemy of Holy Prophet (PBUH) intolerable, unacceptable: Cabinet

 During the meeting, it was reiterated that every available forum would be used for effective representation of the sentiments of Muslims regarding the blasphemous caricatures.

-In that regard, the reservations of Pakistani nation as well as Muslim Ummah would be conveyed to the world through the platform of the Organization of Islamic Cooperation (OIC).
+In this regard, the reservations of Pakistani nation as well as Muslim Ummah would be conveyed to the world through the platform of the Organization of Islamic Cooperation (OIC), the Cabinet said.

 The Ministry of National Food Security briefed the cabinet in detail about the procurement and availability of wheat.
 It was told that the availability of 1.5 million metric tons of wheat would be ensured by January 31, 2021.